Reaching From Heaven (February 1, 1948)

 I pulled out my wallet and removed a couple of bills that would have purchased a fine meal at a good restaurant, and silently handed the money to the young boy.
 I was starting to walk away, when the boy stopped me.
 I looked at him, and then at the girl standing a few feet away, and saw that they were both crying.
 The boy asked if he could hug me.
 I reached out and we hugged for a moment.
 The girl asked me if I realized that they could do much more than put some gas in their car with this money.

-I didn’t expect this at all, and my shy personality caused me to smile, mumble a quiet “don’t mention it,” and quickly walk away.
+I didn’t expect this at all, and my shy personality caused me to smile awkwardly, mumble a quiet “don’t mention it,” and quickly walk away.
 I think about them often.
 I’ve watched for these two people every time I go to the mall, but have never seen them again.

-In this story, produced by the Lutheran Church, Missouri Synod, as a Sunday morning church service is ending, and as the good church people are leaving, a man is run over by a speeding convertible in front of the church.
+This story, produced by the Lutheran Church, Missouri Synod, begins as a Sunday morning church service is ending.
+As the good church people are leaving, a man is run over by a speeding convertible in front of the church.
 A wealthy young lady on her way to the country club for a morning of golf has run over a stranger in town.
 He is lying unconscious on the street, possibly dying.
 What happens next is exactly what you would do if you found yourself in this situation.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 Addison Richards and Cheryl Walker

 Cheryl Walker and Hugh Beaumont and Thornton Edwards

 George Chandler and Ann Doran

 John Qualen and Regis Toomey